materialsproject/crystaltoolkit/docs_rst/first_web_app.rst

 ids of the component itself or of any sub-layouts inside that component.
 The canonical layout is a `dcc.Store() <https://dash.plot.ly/dash-core-components/store>`_ containing the serialized representation of your Python object, such as the crystallographic structure.
-By updating the contents of this store with a new object, the
+By updating the contents of this store with a new object, the visual state of the component will also be updated.

 This is best illustrated by example.
 We will add a button that shows a random crystal structure when clicked.